 - All teams should try to provide a minimum 10 players and a maximum of 12.
 Additional players (in excess of 12) will be allowed to play if agreed between both coaches and the commissioner before the game commences and all players are named and licensed on the scoresheet.

 - Remember you should not bring players if you’re not going to let them play.
 EVERYONE SHOULD PLAY!

 CBL General League Rules

 The Rules below apply to all other age groups and are subject to change at the discretion of the League Management Committee.
-Any changes will be confirmed and notified in writing to teams.
+Any changes will be confirmed on the official league website and notified in writing (via email) to all participating teams.